xR86/core/README.md

 ## Core policies in repo:

 `TODO`: Automate this by unit tests and a Travis build ?
+Simplest would be to use Python scripts and repos language, but: [github.com/travis-ci/travis-ci/issues/4090](https://github.com/travis-ci/travis-ci/issues/4090)

 #### Accesibility:
 + use topics in repo - easier to be found, indexed ...